 To make the glaze: place butter in saucepan.
-Add milk.
+Add milk, granulated sugar and cocoa.

-Add mint flavoring and powdered sugar and heat over medium heat and bring to a boil.
-Boil 1 minute.
+Heat over medium heat and bring to a boil.
+Boil 5-10 minutes.

 Place some of the glaze into a bowl.
 Drizzle warm glaze over cookies with spoon.